raspberrypilearning/fart-detector/worksheet2.md

         time.sleep(5)
 ```

-There is one other trick you could do, but I'm not sure your neighbours or parents are going to like it.
-This is to make the alarm *carry on* until the fart has dissipated and a successful calibration has been made.
+There is one other trick you could do, which is to make the alarm continue until the fart has dissipated and a successful calibration has been made.
 All you need to do for this is to move the `mixer.music.stop()` line from its current location to just after you show the `Waiting for fart...` message.
-This means the alarm will sound for a minimum of 10 seconds and will continue for however many calibration attempts are required, which could be several minutes. **Use this power wisely!**
+This means the alarm will sound for a minimum of 10 seconds and will continue for however many calibration attempts are required, which could be several minutes.

-You're now probably ready to start doing some real *testing*.
-Good luck!

 ## Troubleshooting

 We've tried to anticipate the problems you may encounter and have listed the most common ones below.

-### 1. Will not calibrate
+### Will not calibrate

 The heater in the air quality sensor requires some time to warm up from cold before it will work, so please wait a while and try again.
 In some cases it can take up to 20 minutes before you'll get a successful calibration.
 It depends largely on the background air quality, temperature, and humidity.